 So, that brings us to the question: if there is a discrepancy, and you need to titrate your management to a blood pressure endpoint, which blood pressure should you choose?

 Let's say you have a patient with both an arterial line and a blood pressure cuff.
 Let's say these devices are giving you completely different blood pressure measurements.
 Which of them is wrong?
 Which is the least wrong?
 As mentioned above, this has come up as a Fellowship question (Question 13 from the first paper of 2001).
 This was a grim dark age before CICM even had a primary exam, which probably means that this (very basic science-y) question will probably reappear in the First Part papers, if it is ever seen again in the future.
-Moreover, knowing what we know about the bottomless darkness that resides in the hearts of CICM examiners,
+Knowing what we know about the bottomless darkness that resides in the hearts of CICM examiners, it would be wise to expect the worst.

 So, which measurement is most accurate?
 On one hand, you might point to the wide discrepancies between invasive and non-invasive measurements of blood pressure, and complain that their reproducibility is poor.
 Because of the way they work, repeated non-invasive measurements of blood pressure will necessarily return a range of different values, even when the conditions are stable.
 This already makes you suspicious of their accuracy, even though within the normal blood pressure range they tend to agree between themselves and with invasive measurements.
 Moreover, as the patient becomes more unstable, the accuracy of noninvasive techniques will decrease, making them less trustworthy.